17 February, 2026

 ledgerJournalTrans.modifiedField(fieldNum(LedgerJournalTrans, LedgerDimension));

-ledgerJournalTrans.DefaultDimension = this.createDefaultDimension( stagingTable.LobCode,stagingTable.Department,stagingTable.BranchCode);;
+ledgerJournalTrans.DefaultDimension = this.createDefaultDimension( stagingTable.LobCode,stagingTable.Department,stagingTable.BranchCode);

 {